-Each responsible body must prepare an annual report for each year ending 31 March which must:
+Each responsible body must prepare an annual report for each year ending 31 March which must;

-- (a) Specify the number of complaints which the responsible body received - (b) Specify the number of complaints which the responsible body decided were well-founded; - (c) Specify the number of complaints which the responsible body has been informed have been referred to the Ombudsman - (d) Summarise; - (i) the subject matter of complaints that the responsible body received - (ii) any matters of general importance arising out of those complaints, or the way in which the complaints were handled - (iii) any matters where action has been or is to be taken to improve services as a consequence of those complaints.
+- (a) specify the number of complaints which the responsible body received; - (b) specify the number of complaints which the responsible body decided were well-founded; - (c) specify the number of complaints which the responsible body has been informed have been referred to the Ombudsman; - (d) summarise; - (i) the subject matter of complaints that the responsible body received: - (ii) any matters of general importance arising out of those complaints, or the way in which the complaints were handled; - (iii) any matters where action has been or is to be taken to improve services as a consequence of those complaints.

 This requires the appropriate information to be captured and recorded as part of the complaints procedure.
-The report is to be submitted to NHS England and must be available to any person on request.
+The report is to be submitted to the LHB and must be available to any person on request.